 - Have to wait three days before your loan can legally fund.
 This three-day “right of rescission” is required and enables you to review all loan details.

 - Work with your Title Company to provide final loan documents in advance of your signing appointment.

 - Fund your loan and the title company will record the transaction with the county where your home is located.
 Usually recording happens one day after funding is complete.

-If you are receiving cash-out, then you will either pick-up your check from the Title company or have the funds directly to your bank account.
+If you are receiving a cash-out, then you will either pick-up your check from the Title company or have the funds sent directly to your bank account.

 Refinancing isn’t as complicated as it sounds…especially if you have done it as many times as we have.
 Not to worry, we’re here to answer any questions and provide all the support you need to make your refinance a success!